mluerig/RR/README.md

 **Please check the dowloads section first.**

-**Update 07/02: if you want to see your own shiny app online register at http://www.shinyapps.io/ - it's free**
+**Update 1: if you want to see your own shiny app online register at http://www.shinyapps.io/ - it's free**

+**Update 2: if you want to use rggobi you need to install the standalone program from http://www.ggobi.org/downloads/**

 Everything I present will be referenced from this readme.
-I host all files and documents on github using 'github pages' (https://mluerig.github.io/RR/).
+I host all files and documents on github using 'github pages' (https://mluerig.github.io/RR/), so it's easiest if you **download this repository**

 I hope that by the time of my talk this repository will be in a shape that allows you to simply fork it and run the code along with my presentation.